barrucadu/lookwhattheshoggothdraggedin.com/posts/izirions-enchiridion.markdown

 differing character levels.
 While regions and dungeons will have a broadly consistent danger level, as mentioned above, they can have isolated pockets of danger, giving a challenge for returning adventurers.
-Ben Robbins, the creator of the [glo:west-marches] style, called these "[treasure rooms][]", and the Enchiridion covers not only treasure rooms, but also how to change dungeons and regions over time if (for example) the party clear out the current inhabitants and then leave it open for someone else to move in.
+Ben Robbins, the creator of the West Marches style, called these "[treasure rooms][]", and the Enchiridion covers not only treasure rooms, but also how to change dungeons and regions over time if (for example) the party clear out the current inhabitants and then leave it open for someone else to move in.

-Unlike regular [glo:dnd], a dungeon isn't a one-time challenge in the Marches.
+Unlike regular [abbr:dnd], a dungeon isn't a one-time challenge in the Marches.

-13 pages on **narrative**, covering the mechanical basis of emergent narrative (and, I'm happy to see, the authors agree with me on [not fudging dice][]), how to create narrative through lore and encounters, and why a comprehensive [glo:pc] backstory is actually a *hinderance* in a [glo:west-marches] game.
+13 pages on **narrative**, covering the mechanical basis of emergent narrative (and, I'm happy to see, the authors agree with me on [not fudging dice][]), how to create narrative through lore and encounters, and why a comprehensive [abbr:pc] backstory is actually a *hinderance* in a West Marches game.

 ![Dice Rolls in Preparing vs. Running](izirions-enchiridion/dice-rolls.jpg)

-Often, players arrive at the game table for the very first session with an idea of who they want to play, and even with a backstory written up for the [glo:gm] to use to generate relevant story hooks.
+Often, players arrive at the game table for the very first session with an idea of who they want to play, and even with a backstory written up for the [abbr:gm] to use to generate relevant story hooks.
-But that approach doesn't work well in the [glo:west-marches], because *who you were before coming to the town doesn't matter*.
-The story comes from what the [glos:pc] do and how they change; who they *were* merely informs how they start out.
+But that approach doesn't work well in the West Marches, because *who you were before coming to the town doesn't matter*.
+The story comes from what the [abbr:pc "PCs"] do and how they change; who they *were* merely informs how they start out.

-5 pages on **player options**, which is probably the least useful section if you're not using something [glo:dnd]-based.
+5 pages on **player options**, which is probably the least useful section if you're not using something [abbr:dnd]-based.
 It gives some feats and class changes, and argues that you should use XP levelling (rather than milestone levelling), and that you can give XP for exploration as well as for combat.